flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 showing the Berber magical symbols: the hand, the star and the moon.

-Nalut Spring Festival, as the name suggests, was established to revive and promote the local Berber culture, traditions, industries and arts as part of Libya's sacred heritage.
+Nalut Spring Festival, as the name suggests, was established to revive and promote the local Berber culture, traditions, industries and art as part of Libya's sacred heritage.
 Being on the main route to Ghadames the festival has attracted a number of foreign visitors, in their way to the desert sites of Acacus and Ubari.
 In fact, many tourists come specifically to visit this festival, as they do visit the festivals of Ghat and Ghadames and also the Festival in the Desert: the Tuareg Festival in Mali.

 nalut festival man riding a horse